August 1, 2019

 })

-In the above snippet, notice how each Browser screen will have dynamic title coming and a tint color property that’s different from the Home screen.
+In the above snippet, notice how each Browser screen will have a dynamic title coming and a tint color property that’s different from the Home screen.

 Now, open Browser.js and add the following logic to it.
 Start by importing the WebView component from react-native-webview.